 Clinical MBD and the Hypothesis of Benefit

 Making a decision about implementation of a treatment is more than just using a powerful test for rejecting the hypothesis of harm (and thereby ensuring a low risk of implementing a harmful effect, to use the Bayesian interpretation).
 There also needs to be consideration that the treatment could be beneficial.
-Once again, a one-sided test is involved(Castelloe & Watts, 2015).
+Once again, a one-sided test is involved, formally a non-superiority test, in which rejection of the hypothesis of superiority (benefit) implies the effect is non-superior (Castelloe & Watts, 2015).
 See Figure 4.